yasv98/movies-api/README.md

 ## Local Development

-Run `make test-db-build` and `make movies-api` to start the service locally via Docer.
+Run `make test-db-build` first to create a test datbase and then run `make movies-api` to start the service locally via Docker.

 ## Integration tests